Cparker96/ORR-Checks/README.md

 Usage:

 1. Open a code editor of your choice with the parent ORR_Checks folder
-2. fill out the VM_Request_Fields.json file with server metadata and save it
+2. Fill out the VM_Request_Fields.json file with server metadata and save it
 3. Make sure you don't have a copy of a recent version of the module and its contents
 ```powershell
 get-module ORR_Checks | remove-module